keli214/UserPage/index.md

 ![Keli](Keli.jpeg)

 ## **About me**
 I am a fourth year **Bioengineering** student at UCSD.
-Besides **programming**, I enjoy cooking, traveling, and jornaling at my spare time.
+Besides **programming**, I enjoy cooking, traveling, and jornaling in my spare time.

 > **Skills That I Have**